 Opportunity · Dignity · Dedication · Collaboration

-The Edinburg Center offers an array of innovative services which promote personal growth and independence, foster hope and enhance the quality of life of people with mental health conditions, co-occurring substance use conditions and/or developmental disabilities or brain injuries.
+The Edinburg Center provides an array of innovative services which promote personal growth and independence, foster hope and enhance the quality of life for the people and communities we serve.

 the average number of years between the onset of mental illness symptoms and treatment